-Can my daughter wear a face covering in the classroom?
+Will my child have to wear a face covering in the classroom?

 Can the school take the temperatures of people entering the building?

 The guidance does not recommend this and it would be challenging for us to do this with the number of children we have.
 If a child is hot to the touch on their front and back, then they should remain at home.
 If we suspect that someone is unwell then we will check their temperature and follow our procedures.

-Why does my daughter need to wear her PE kit to school?
+Why does my child need to wear her PE kit to school?

 Like many schools, we have asked students to wear their PE kits to school on days that they have PE to avoid having to get changed in close proximity and limit the risk of students coming into contact with other students’ belongings.

-When your daughter has PE, she should come to school wearing the full school PE kit.
-She must wear her school blazer over her PE kit.
+When your child has PE, they should come to school wearing the full school PE kit.
+They must wear their school blazer over her PE kit.

-As the weather has become colder, your daughter must wear the winter PE kit (St Ursula’s PE tracksuit bottoms, St Ursula’s PE t-shirt, St Ursula’s PE jumper and St Ursula’s PE socks).
+As the weather has become colder, your child must wear the winter PE kit (St Ursula’s PE tracksuit bottoms, St Ursula’s PE t-shirt, St Ursula’s PE jumper and St Ursula’s PE socks).

-Why does my daughter need to enter and exit the school via a different gate and at a different time?
+Why does my child need to enter and exit the school via a different gate and at a different time?

 We are using different gates and staggered arrival and dismissal to avoid different year group bubbles coming into contact with one another.

-To support this, your daughter should not arrive until her stated arrival time.
-Similarly, when she is dismissed from school, she should go home immediately.
-She will not be allowed to wait for other students as this could lead to contact being made between different bubbles.
+To support this, your child should not arrive until her stated arrival time.
+Similarly, when your child is dismissed from school, they should go home immediately.
+They will not be allowed to wait for other students as this could lead to contact being made between different bubbles.